-An exotic-looking alstroemeria, a sophisticated dahlia and autumn-flowering camellia are among Tom’s choices this October.
+An exotic-looking alstroemeria, a sophisticated dahlia and autumn-flowering camellia are among the October flower choices.
 Read our piece on where to go to see them.

 Origin Garden origin (species from Mexico and tropical Americas).